 What is WePay?
 WePay is one of those payment systems that offer more of the same features but in a more refined and elaborate form.
 Its main difference from PayPal is that WePay does the same thing without messing around.
 Unlike PayPal transactions which involve redirects to a third-party site — WePay keeps all in the house (something that costs additional 10-$35 on PayPal).

 In many ways, WePay is perfect for smaller-sized businesses and crowdfunding campaigns.
 It is also a go for general purpose online-based transactions.
-In case of bigger money flow — it becomes increasingly clumsy.
+In the case of increased money flow — it becomes increasingly clumsy.

 In terms of integration, WePay is probably the most flexible of all reviewed payment systems.
-The API is well-written and fits like a glove on any kind of online store.
+The API is well-written and fits like a glove on any online store.

-Its biggest advantage is in simplicity.
+Its advantage is simplicity.
 Authorize.net is miles easier to master the likes of PayPal and Stripe.
-It takes just a couple of clicks to set up right threads with the eCommerce platform.
+It takes just a couple of clicks to set up the right threads with the eCommerce platform.

-Authorize.net is compatible with every common shopping system.
+Authorize.net is compatible with every universal shopping system.

 2CheckOut is a twofold service.
 It can act both as the payment gateway and merchant account.
-From the usability standpoint — it is probably the easiest to use — just need to register and verify your account and you can start accepting payments.
+From the usability standpoint — it is probably the easiest to use — you need to register, verify your account, and you can start accepting payments.

-One of its major advantages is the number of options available for the user — you can customize subscription plan to minuscule detail, you can make your own in-site checkouts.
+2CheckOut's advantage is the number of options available for the user — you can customize the subscription plan to minuscule detail, you can make your in-site checkouts.

-The most interesting thing is demo mode where you can test out customer’s buying experience with a variety of settings.
+The most exciting thing is demo mode where you can test out customer’s buying experience with a variety of settings.
 This thing can seriously help refine the user experience.

-2CheckOut provides simple API that embeds payment processing right into your site.
+2CheckOut provides a simple API that embeds payment processing right into your site.

-MangoPay is a payment system specifically designed for eCommerce marketplaces and crowdfunding platforms.
-Its biggest advantage over the other payment system is dashboard with an intuitive interface that makes handling of transaction seem like a no big deal.
+MangoPay is a payment system designed explicitly for eCommerce marketplaces and crowdfunding platforms.
+Its biggest advantage over the other payment system is a dashboard with an intuitive interface that makes the handling of transactions seem like a no big deal.

 MangoPay offers a variety of options that allows merchants to set up automatic payouts through an electronic wallet for every participant of the process — from sellers to buyers.
 It also uses Know Your Customer processes and anti-money laundering checks.